snphillips/LED-Candle/README.md

 ## Prerequisites
 - Read through Phillip Burgess' Animated Flame Pendant docs: https://learn.adafruit.com/animated-flame-pendant
-- Have python installed on your computer
 - Have the Arduino IDE installed on your computer
 - Have the parts listed in the Parts section, plus wire, solder, flux & soldering iron
-- If you want to generate your own animations, install FFmpeg (the leading multimedia framework): https://ffmpeg.org/
+- If you want to generate your own animations, have Python & FFmpeg installed on your computer (the leading multimedia framework): https://ffmpeg.org/

 ## How to Use
-Note: you'll need python installed on your computer.
-Learn more here: https://www.python.org/about/gettingstarted/

 Clone this repo
 `git clone https://github.com/snphillips/led-candle.git`